 5 Accessibility Tips Every Company Should ImplementPublished on

-If your business has a physical location, free your floor space of all obstacles.
-Removing physical obstructions eliminates hazards and allows customers with canes, wheelchairs, or guide dogs to move through the area freely.
+If your business has a physical location, free your floor of all obstacles.
+Removing physical obstructions eliminates hazards.
+In addition, this allows customers with canes, wheelchairs, or guide dogs the ability to move through the area freely.
 When people can move freely, they’re more likely to have an enjoyable experience.

 2. Provide accessible materials.